werf/werf/docs/pages/reference/deploy/deploy_to_kubernetes.md

 * Additional generated go-templates: `dapp_container_image`, `dapp_container_env` and other.
 These templates are described in [the templates article]({{ site.baseurl }}/reference/deploy/templates.html).
 * Decoded secret values yaml file.
 The secrets are described in [the secrets article]({{ site.baseurl }}/reference/deploy/secrets.html).

-Temporary chart then passed to the helm.
+The temporary chart then passed to the helm.
 Dapp deletes this chart on the dapp deploy command termination.

 ### Watch resources

-Dapp watches resources statuses and logs during deploy process.
-More info is avaiable in the [watch resources article]({{ site.baseurl }}/reference/deploy/watch_resources.html).
+Dapp watches resources statuses and logs during the deploy process.
+More info is available in the [watch resources article]({{ site.baseurl }}/reference/deploy/watch_resources.html).

 ## Dapp deploy command